yunhaoli2020/yunhaoli2020.github.io/index.md

 ### Biography

-I was an undergraduate student at School of Electronic and Information Engineering at Xi'an Jiaotong University between 2015 to 2019.
+During my master's study in Northwestern, I was a member of Northwestern Computational Photography Lab (CPL) and Image and Video Processing Lab (IVPL).
+At CPL and IVPL, i was supervised by [Prof. Oliver Cossairt](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/cossairt-oliver.html), [Prof. Florian Willomitzer](https://3dim.northwestern.edu/), [Prof. Aggelos Katsaggelos](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/katsaggelos-aggelos.html) and [Prof. Jack Tumblin](https://users.cs.northwestern.edu/~jet/).
+Before going to Nortwestern, I was an undergraduate student at School of Electronic and Information Engineering at Xi'an Jiaotong University between 2015 to 2019.
 I have been an active member of Xi'an Jiaotong University RoboCup team since entering the college.
 From fall 2016 to summer 2019, I joined Institute of Artificial Intelligence and Robots at Xi'an Jiaotong University, supervised by [Prof. Xuetao Zhang](https://gr.xjtu.edu.cn/en/web/xuetaozh).
 At summer 2017, I became an exchange student at Boston University at Boston, MA.
 Later during 2018, I visited UCLA Biomechatronics Lab as a research assistant, under the supervision of [Prof. Veronica Santos](https://samueli.ucla.edu/people/veronica-santos/).
-During my master's study in Northwestern, I was a member of Northwestern Computational Photography Lab (CPL) and Image and Video Processing Lab (IVPL).
-At CPL and IVPL, i was supervised by [Prof. Oliver Cossairt](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/cossairt-oliver.html), [Prof. Florian Willomitzer](https://3dim.northwestern.edu/), [Prof. Aggelos Katsaggelos](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/katsaggelos-aggelos.html) and [Prof. Jack Tumblin](https://users.cs.northwestern.edu/~jet/).

 ### Education
 <ul>